pushys/recoil-tools/README.md

 ## Dialog

-Used for storing state of modal windows and dialogs.
+Useful for managing state of global dialog windows like app theme, language, settings or confirmation dialog.

 ### Creation and Usage

-Created using `dialogAtom` function similarly to a regular Recoil atom, except dialog enforces its own state structure.

-###### Creation
+Created using `dialogAtom`.
+The state has two properties: `isOpen` (dialog open status) and `meta` (any metadata related to the dialog).

 ```typescript
 // atoms/settingsDialogState.ts